christina2564/COMP383_GroupProject/README.md

 ```bash
 git clone https://github.com/christina2564/COMP383_GroupProject
 ```
-In this repo you should have, config.yaml, environment.yaml, Snakefile, all in the same directory
+In this repo you should have, config.yaml, environment.yaml, Snakefile, and run_gwas_harmonization.py all in the same directory

 create a directory called gwas_stats.
 This is where you will store the gwas summary statistics you want to harmonize
 ```bash